Icelolly.com

 icelolly.com, part of icelolly Marketing Limited, is a UK-based holiday price comparison website and deals platform.
-With more than 20 million visitors each year, it generates over 40m search queries.

 History

-The company was founded in December 2005 by entrepreneurs Adrian Walton and Lesley Etienne.
+The company was founded in December 2005 by Adrian Walton and Lesley Etienne.
 In 2013, the company underwent a management buyout backed by Palatine Private Equity for £17 million.
 Since then, icelolly.com has relocated their offices from Wyke, Bradford to Leeds city centre, West Yorkshire.

 Andrew Latham replaced outgoing CEO Dave Clayton on an interim basis in May 2014 and got a permanent position in December of that year.
 That same year the business was rebranded, with a logo and website makeover.

-In December 2017, former Travelzoo president Richard Singer was appointed CEO.
+In December 2017, former Travelzoo president Richard Singer was appointed as CEO.

-Awards

-Icelolly.com was said to be the UK's fastest growing holiday comparison website in 2018.